CSchoel/arbitrary-but-fixed/_drafts/jshell-class-names.md

 ---
 layout: post
-title:  "Class names in the JShell"
+title:  "The peculiarities of the JShell"
 description: >
-    Class names in the JShell are not what they seem to be.
-This can lead to confusions.
+    The JShell is a great tool for learning Java and experimenting with the language, but it has some pitfalls and it breaks with the principle of least astonishment.
-date:   2017-11-21 16:02 +0200
+date:   2017-12-15 00:24 +0200
 categories: teaching java jshell
 ---

 ## Java 9 and the JShell

 Java 9 is a blessing for teachers in computer science because of the JShell - a [Read-eval-print loop (REPL)](https://en.wikipedia.org/wiki/Read%E2%80%93eval%E2%80%93print_loop) for Java.
 It encourages experimentation and drastically reduces the time it takes to demonstrate an example.

 What happens if you add `Double.POSITIVE_INFINITY` to `Double.NEGATIVE_INFINITY`?
 Before the JShell you would have to write this code to answer your question:

 ```java
 package oop.examples;